berlinguette/thunderbird_psd/README.md

 <details>
     <summary>Installation</summary>

-Clone the repository into a new directory on your computer
+Clone the repository into a new directory on your computer.
+(The `--recursive` flag is needed to also clone the `sample_datasets` submodule.)
 ```
-git clone git@github.com:berlinguette/thunderbird_psd.git
+git clone --recursive git@github.com:berlinguette/thunderbird_psd.git
 ```

 Create a virtual environment and activate it